staabm/staabm.github.io/_posts/2023-10-21-phpstan-result-cache-gotchas.md

 Used memory: 133.88 MB
 ```

+-> the analysis process finished in under 1 seconds in comparison to 20 seconds before.
+-> it took 134 MB of memory in comparison to 2.13 GB before.

 - In case you e.g. modify dependencies via composer, PHPStan invalidates the cache and once does a new full analysis scan:

 ```bash